regb/recipe-book/cocktails/classic_margarita.md

 theory the balance is already perfect (otherwise, change it!).

 Replace the Cointreau by blue Curaco and get the fancy Blue Margarita!

+Agave nectar can be substitued by simple syrup.
+It can also be skipped, depending if you like it sweet or not.

+Make a Cadillac Margarita by floating some Grand Marnier after serving the glass (half an ounce or less)